RF Tips According to Steve Caldwell

 "We break down large-scale RF projects into five key areas," opens Steve.
 "Essentially, we're looking at spectrum management, wise hardware choices, maintaining said hardware, careful spectrum monitoring, and the ability to troubleshoot effectively.
 This, at least, is how I break things down."

-Form here, I ask him if he minds breaking each of these categories down, with a few key tips on each, and Steve was more than happy to oblige.
+From here, I ask him if he minds breaking each of these categories down, with a few key tips on each, and Steve was more than happy to oblige.

 "Spectrum management starts with diligent information collection and identifying the spectrum resources available", Steve continues.
 "The first piece of information that must be acquired, before any spectrum planning can commence, is to obtain details on the RF environment at the event location.
-This preferably should be performed by an RF monitor or spectrum analyser that can plot information over time, or the very least log a max-hold trace.
+This preferably should be performed by an RF monitor or spectrum analyser that can plot information over time, or at the very least log a max-hold trace.
 If the scan can be done during the period of the day that the event is, then you will gain a lot more accurate image of what you are dealing with.
 A lot can change across the RF spectrum during different times of the day.
 If you are able, and resources allow, a scan collected over 24 hours is ideal.

 "…an IMD hit does not require ANY spacing from another IMD.
 You can pack IMDs on top of one another as densely as you are able to make them.
 By doing so, you create dense IMD "junk bands" between the blocks of devices.
 This leaves more unaffected space for more fundamentals within the spectrum."